Academic Catalog

 OPERATIONAL GUIDELINES

-• Internship opportunities are reserved for matriculated juniors and seniors, with the exception of freshman and sophomores whose readiness is specifically demonstrated on the internship application.
+1. Internship opportunities are reserved for matriculated juniors and seniors, with the exception of freshmen and sophomores whose readiness is specifically demonstrated on the internship application.
 Students must also have a minimum GPA of 2.0.
 Academic departments have the option to require higher GPAs and/or to restrict enrollment based on class status.

-• No more than fifteen (15) credit hours of internship can count toward a degree.
-Programmatic exemptions to the credit hour limit require approval of the governance process.
+3. Programmatic exemptions to the 15 credit hour limit require approval of the governance process.

-• Any information regarding prior experience relative to the internship
+5. Any information regarding prior experience relevant to the internship

 Honors Program